bytecodealliance/bytecodealliance.org/_posts/2026-05-12-how-wasm-components-enable-pluggable-middleware.md

 `splicer` is able to automatically interpose Wasm components on an arbitrary interface.
 It can target interfaces of a standalone component _or_ any arbitrary Wasm composition.
 All you have to do is provide a Yaml configuration to the tool and the relevant Wasm components.

-Given an arbitrary Wasm component binary, `splicer` discovers its composition graph and uses the Yaml configuration to plan how to interpose Wasm components into its composition.
+Given an arbitrary Wasm component binary, `splicer` discovers its composition graph and uses the YAML configuration to plan how to interpose Wasm components into its composition.
 A user can pass a component that matches the interface's function signature **OR** target a [WIT adapter interface] depending on the capabilities required by the functionality.
 Then the `splicer` does the heavy work of adapting the component to match the target interface!
 Read more about how this can be used in your own use cases [here].

 [WIT adapter interface]: https://github.com/ejrgilbert/splicer/blob/main/wit/tier1/world.wit
 [here]: https://github.com/ejrgilbert/splicer/tree/main/docs/adapter-components.md